This topic describes how to use Terraform to create an ACK dedicated cluster.

 The following policy is attached to the RAM user that you use to run commands in Terraform.
 The policy includes the minimum permissions required to run commands in Terraform.
 For more information, see Grant permissions to a RAM user.

-This policy allows Resource Access Management (RAM) users to create, view, and delete virtual private clouds (VPCs), vSwitches, and ACK clusters.
+This access policy allows the RAM user to create, view, and delete VPCs, vSwitches, and ACK clusters.

-Use Terraform in Terraform Explorer: Alibaba Cloud provides an online runtime environment for Terraform.
-You can log on to the environment and use Terraform without needing to install it.
-Suitable for scenarios where you need to use and debug Terraform in a low-cost, efficient, and convenient manner.
+Use Terraform in Terraform Explorer: Alibaba Cloud provides an online runtime environment for Terraform that you can use without installation.
+This method is suitable for scenarios in which you want to quickly and conveniently test and debug Terraform at no cost.

-Use Terraform in Cloud Shell: Cloud Shell is preinstalled with Terraform and configured with your identity credentials.
-You can run Terraform commands in Cloud Shell.
-Suitable for scenarios where you need to use and access Terraform in a low-cost, efficient, and convenient manner.
+Cloud Shell: Cloud Shell is preinstalled with Terraform and configured with your identity credentials.
+You can run Terraform commands directly in Cloud Shell.
+This method is a fast, convenient, and low-cost way to use Terraform.

-Install and configure Terraform on your on-premises machine: Suitable for scenarios where network connections are unstable or a custom development environment is needed.
+Install and configure Terraform on your computer: This method is suitable for scenarios where you have poor network connectivity or need a custom development environment.

 Resources

-alicloud_instance_types: queries Elastic Compute Service (ECS) instance types that meet specific conditions.
+alicloud_instance_types: Queries ECS instance types that meet specified conditions.

 On the Clusters page, click Cluster Templates.